NIH-NICHD/Data-Linkage-Governance/MetadataSchema/README.md

 For further information, please contact The MITRE Corporation, Contracts Management Office, 7515 Colshire Drive, McLean, VA  22102-7539, (703) 983-6000.

 Copyright 2024 The MITRE Corporation.

+This software or document includes material copied from or derived from [ODRL Information Model 2.2](https://www.w3.org/TR/odrl-model/).
+Copyright © 2018 W3C® (MIT, ERCIM, Keio, Beihang).

+This software or document includes material copied from or derived from [Data Privacy Vocabulary (DPV)](https://w3c.github.io/dpv/2.0/dpv/).
+Copyright © 2024 the Contributors to the Data Privacy Vocabulary (DPV) Specification.

+This software or document includes material copied from or derived from [SKOS Simple Knowledge Organization System Reference](https://www.w3.org/TR/skos-reference/).
+Copyright © 2009 W3C® (MIT, ERCIM, Keio, Beihang).

+This software or document includes material copied from or derived from [DCMI Metadata Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) (issued on 2020-01-20 as a DCMI Recommendation) under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Copyright © 1995-2024 Dublin Core™ Metadata Initiative.